THE BLACK RIVER

 THE RIVER AND MY MEMORIES

 Michelle is a speech-language pathologist in New Jersey.
 Her writing has been published online and in print, at Tweetspeak Poetry, Casual (an e-book), Tiferet Journal, Exit 13, Shrew LitMag, Contemporary Haibun Online, Snapdragon: A Journal of Healing, The Platform Review, and abroad in Horizon: The Haiku Anthology.
-Her chapbook, Don’t Ask Why, with Seven Kitchens Press, was published August, 2020, and her microchapbook, Tissue Memory, is forthcoming with Porkbelly Press (2021).
+Her chapbook, Don’t Ask Why, with Seven Kitchens Press, was published August, 2020, and her microchapbook, Tissue Memory, with Porkbelly Press in 2021.

 Sight & Scroll • Spot 1 • Feast